-The consideration of the transaction, net of selling costs, reached $\leq$ 206 million, in addition to the $\leq$ 25 million special dividend and $\leq$ 50 million capital return received in 2017 and in the first quarter 2018, respectively.
-The consideration is subject to adjustments following the finalization of the completion statements of Romanian disposal group and the fulfillment of certain conditionalities as per the aforementioned agreement with Banca Transilvania.
-Based on the above, an amount of $\leq$ 49 million loss after tax has been recognized in the income statement for the period ended 30 June 2018, arising mainly from the recyclement to the income statement of the aforementioned $\leq$ 46 million cumulative losses previously recognized in other comprehensive income.
+The consideration of the transaction, net of selling costs, reached € 205 million, in addition to the € 25 million special dividend and € 50 million capital return received in 2017 and in the first quarter 2018, respectively.
+The said consideration is subject to adjustments following the finalization of the completion statements of Romanian disposal group and the fulfillment of certain conditionalities as per the aforementioned agreement with Banca Transilvania.
+In the above context in the third quarter 2018, the Group has recognized a provision of € 15 million for Bancpost S.A. tax issues (see below).
+Accordingly, an amount of € 60 million loss after tax has been recognized in the income statement for the period ended 30 September 2018, including the recyclement to the income statement of the aforementioned € 46 million cumulative losses previously recognized in other comprehensive income.
 The transaction has been capital accretive and liquidity positive for the Group.